The 3 Habits of Evidence-Based LeadershipSeptember 15, 2015 by Stacey Barr

 Evidence-based leadership is not about how to lead.
 It’s about what to give your attention to as you lead, and what you’re leading your organisation to.
 It’s not about how to communicate or inspire or direct or engage.
 It’s about how to use all these attributes to lead your organisation to high-performance.

-Organisational performance is one of the outcomes all leaders are responsible for.
+Organisational performance is one of the few most important outcomes all leaders are responsible for.
 And how an organisation performs is evidenced by the results it achieves, not by the work it does.

 Evidence-based leaders give their attention to three habits of high-performance: Direction, Evidence, and Execution.
 Let’s explore…